SamuelEspinal/Project-EYE/README.md

 The AI for this discord bot was trained utilizing the following:

 1. J. Schler, M. Koppel, S. Argamon and J. Pennebaker (2006).
 Effects of Age and Gender on Blogging in Proceedings of 2006 AAAI Spring Symposium on Computational Approaches for Analyzing Weblogs.

+The AI for this discord bot was created with the help of Andrej Karpathy's youtube video Let's build GPT: from scratch, in code, spelled out.